Discover sustainable transportation solutions for your event

 Getting the full story from your attendees

+While platform analytics give you the hard numbers, you need to hear from your attendees to get the full picture and add a human element to your report.
+This is where a quick post-event survey becomes your best friend.
+The trick is to keep it short and sweet to get as many responses as possible.
 Ask direct questions like, “How did you get to our event?” and “Did our green transport options influence your choice?”
 Their answers can reveal fascinating trends and even give you some brilliant testimonials for your next marketing push.
 When you combine this feedback with your analytics, you can calculate a much more accurate estimate of your total carbon savings.
 And since transportation is the biggest polluter at most events, this calculation is absolutely essential for your final impact report.

 Ready to make sustainable carpooling a seamless part of your next event?
 With Slinger, you can embed a ride-sharing widget on your site in minutes, track your impact, and give attendees a simple way to travel together.
 Discover how Slinger can help you reach your sustainability goals.